tonytvo/blog-generator/content/blog/4-hours-body/index.md

 # Gut bacteria are essential for weight loss
 - gut microscopic organisms can assist you with getting thinner, adjusting microorganisms for fat loss.
-- There are 2 distinct microbes in your gut: firmicutes and Bacteroides.
+- There are two distinct microbes in your gut: firmicutes and Bacteroides.
 - Chubby individuals have more firmicute microorganisms, while lean individuals have more bacteroidetes.
-- If you can increase your amount of healthy bacteria, you will become leaner and healthier.
+- If you can increase your healthy bacteria, you will become leaner and healthier.
 Then, being leaner will help further increase your Bacteroidetes, helping you become even leaner and healthier.
 - Joining food sources into your eating routine that contain high measures of healthy microscopic organisms.
-Kimchi, Japanese natto, sauerkraut, and mature fish, garlic, leeks, and chicory are food-based kinds of prebiotic.
+Kimchi, Japanese natto, sauerkraut, mature fish, garlic, leeks, and chicory are food-based kinds of prebiotics.
 Supplements with Sedona labs, iFlora prebiotics and Athletic Greens.
 - Reasonable gut vegetation assists you with getting thinner and feeling better.
 It has likewise been related to lessening hypersensitivities, maturing, and in any event, helping with AIDS and Type 2 diabetes indications.

 # How to lower blood sugar levels